charlie-gallagher/cpu/README.md

 2: STA_D
 3: 3fh
 ```

+(Note: there's no typo in the first block, you can use uppercase or lowercase
+characters in your hex.)

 Thus, to write a jump address, you have to count the number of instructions and
 operands since the first one (zero-indexed).
 If you don't use blank lines or